MV10/monkey-hi-hat/README.md

 As the Pi will be stashed away behind the AV equipment, control will be via SSH terminal connections, sending commands (like "refresh the playlist" or "switch to shader XYZ") via named-pipe using my [CommandLineSwitchPipe](https://github.com/MV10/CommandLineSwitchPipe) library.
 And maybe if I'm feeling frisky, I'll write a simple Android app, too.

 Why "monkey-hi-hat"?
-My wife's D&D character's familiar is some monkey-based, and at some point we're going to try to animate a model of this thing in time with music.
+My wife's D&D character's familiar is something monkey-based, and at some point we're going to try to animate a model of this thing in time with music.
 Ya gotta have goals, right?
 Plus, I had to call it _something_...

 # Commands